Berlin-Brandenburg Academy of Sciences and Humanities: Modern history (1946–present)

-After World War II, what remained of the Academy wound up in the Soviet Zone of Occupation.
-Re-opened by the Russians in 1946 as the German Academy of Sciences at Berlin (Deutsche Akademie der Wissenschaften zu Berlin), it moved to the former Prussian Maritime Trade Company building on the Gendarmenmarkt in 1949.
-The Academy was renamed the Academy of Sciences of the German Democratic Republic (Akademie der Wissenschaften der DDR) or AdW in 1972, by which time it had over 400 members and 24,000 employees.
-After German reunification the AdW was dissolved in December 1991 due to its controversial role in support of the East German regime.
-In August 1992, the BBAW was reconstituted by an interstate treaty between the landtags of Berlin and Brandenburg using the original model of the old Prussian Academy.
+Negotiations of the Academy with the SMAD were successful.
+It was re-established upon the SMAD Order No. 187 of July 1, 1946, Leibniz's 300th birthday under a new name with a new structure and role: the Academy was to become the most eminent scientific institution in Germany and for all parts of Germany.
+Institutes were added to the Academy and new ones founded.
+Re-opened by the Russians in 1946 with the new name German Academy of Sciences at Berlin (Deutsche Akademie der Wissenschaften zu Berlin), in 1949 it moved to the former Prussian Maritime Trade Company building on the Gendarmenmarkt.
+The number of members in additional more applied classes was increased from 70 to 120 and the number of staff members from 130 (1946) to 1,500 (1951).

+In 1972 the Academy was renamed the Academy of Sciences of the German Democratic Republic (Akademie der Wissenschaften der DDR) or AdW, by which time it had over 400 members and 24,000 employees.
+The society of scholars with about 130 ordinary members and the research institutes existed side by side.
+The about 93 institutes of the academy were merged into 43 central and other institutes.
+1969 the function "as a bridge to West-Germany" was ended and all members not being citizens of the GDR became non-voting external members.

+After German reunification the AdW was dissolved in December 1991 as part of the German Unification Treaty of October 3, 1991 due to its controversial role in support of the East German regime.

+In August 1992, the BBAW was constituted by an interstate treaty between the landtags of Berlin and Brandenburg using the original model of the old Prussian Academy.
+According to the treaty the society of the members of the AdW was separated from the rest of the academy.
+Institutes of the Academy were evaluated and in part taken over by other institutions, in part dissolved.
+Buildings, traditional projects, archives and libraries were continued by the BBAW.
 Today its headquarters are located at the former AdW building, with special projects conducted at the old Prussian Academy on the Unter den Linden.
 It also has a third office in Potsdam.